 Luckily, you are not alone.
 Many crafty people have already figured out a variety of ways to open a bottle of wine without a corkscrew.

-From the handy screw trick to a blowtorch, your house key to the shoes on your feet, you're sure to have something around that can solve the problem.
-There's even a great YouTube video to show you how all of it's done.
+From the handy screw trick to a blowtorch, and your house key to the shoes on your feet, you're sure to have something around that can solve the problem.
+There's even a great YouTube video from Foodbeast to show you how all of it's done.

 02 of 10